-Copayments come in 3 varieties:
+Copayments come in three varieties:

-- Copayment only: You would pay a flat-rate copay in lieu of the deductible or coinsurance.
-Your insurance company would pay the rest up to the allowed amount for the service. - Copayments after deductible: You would pay the full out-of-pocket cost for specific services until you have met your deductible, then the copay for the remainder of the year. - Copayment plus coinsurance: You would pay a copay at the time of service.
-Then, you receive a bill for your portion of coinsurance.
+1) Copayment Only-You would pay a flat rate copay in lieu of the deductible or coinsurance.
+Your insurance company would pay the rest up to the allowed amount for the service.

+2) Copayments after Deductible-You would pay the full out-of-pocket cost for specific services until you have met your deductible, then the copay for the remainder of the year.

+3) Copayment plus Coinsurance-You would pay a copay at the time of service.
+Then, you receive a bill or your portion of coinsurance.